chrillek/CSS-for-Markdown/Using CSS.md

 3. Add an HTML `script` element somewhere in your Markdown document, i.e. a piece of code looking like that `<style> Style definitions go here</style>` If you go for this option, make sure that you _do not_ have any empty lines in the `style` element.
 Those will break everything.

-4. Add an HTML `link` element to the top of your Markdown document like so `<link rel="steylsheet" href="URL">` Again, the `URL` parameter can be anything from a usual URL to a `x-devonthink-item://...` one or an absolute location like `/Inbox/myCSS.txt`.
+4. Add an HTML `link` element to the top of your Markdown document like so `<link rel="stylesheet" href="URL">` Again, the `URL` parameter can be anything from a usual URL to a `x-devonthink-item://...` one or an absolute location like `/Inbox/myCSS.txt`.

 The last three methods will add CSS only to those Markdown documents where you insert them.
 So, they're not really useful if you want to make sure that _all_ your Markdown documents look the same.
 ## What does CSS look like?
 A style sheet is a sequence of definitions of the form
 ```css
 selector: {